parabix/parabix-devel-mirror/README-icgrep.txt

 LLVM files are governed by the LLVM Release License in LLVM-LICENSE.txt. icgrep is governed by Open Software License 3.0 in OSL-3.0.txt.

+NOTES on G++

+Currently, icgrep cannot be compiled with g++.

+One major issue is caused by LLVM headers (templates).
+ArrayRef has a constructor overload for initializer lists, which is only enabled if the compiler supports initializer lists.
+The detection mechanism, however, only works for clang, rendering this overload unavailable in g++.
+Yet we use this overload heavily especially when calling CreateGEP.

+This issue is resolved in LLVM 3.7.